Duncan MacLeod: TV series modern day adventures

-As the series goes on, Duncan loses more beloved friends, both mortal and immortal, sometimes being indirectly or directly responsible for their deaths.
-After suffering a Dark Quickening, his personality corrupted by the evil of the person whose power he absorbed, he attacks multiple friends and kills one, only realizing afterward that he is not in control of himself.
+As the series progresses, Duncan loses more beloved friends, both mortal and immortal, sometimes being indirectly or directly responsible for their deaths.
+After suffering a Dark Quickening, in which his personality is corrupted by the evil of the person whose power he absorbed, he attacks multiple friends and kills one, only realizing afterward that he is not in control of himself.
 He heals from the experience but carries the guilt of his actions.
 When a demonic entity warps his perception with hallucinations and drives him to attack a beloved friend, he spends a year in isolation to process the trauma and his guilt.

-Duncan comes to wonder if his friends would not have been better off not knowing him.
-In the two-part series finale episodes, entitled "To Be" and "Not To Be," Duncan has visions of a world where he was never born and realizes the positive effect he has had on many lives, even Richie and Tessa.
+Duncan comes to wonder if his friends would have been better off not knowing him.
+In the two-part series' finale episodes, "To Be" and "Not To Be," Duncan has visions of a world where he was never born and realizes the positive effect he has had on many people, even Richie and Tessa.